JasonLiu1229/University-Vault/AI/Examen/Examen samenvatting.md

 - Problem:
 	- Given a hypothesis space H
+		- These are the function we might want to consider.
+All the functions that can represent is our hypothesis space and we want to find a h that closely represents g.
-	- Given a training set of examples xi
+	- Given a training set of examples $x_i$
 	- Find a hypothesis h(x) such that h ~ g

 - Includes: